Your Complete Guide to iBuyers, Open Door, Offer Pad & More?

 Where many sellers are surprised is the home inspection completed by the iBuyer’s inspector.
 This is the first time anyone connected with the buyer actually sees the property.
 Often the iBuyer will give the seller a list of items to repair.
 Sometimes sellers are asked to replace carpet that is relatively new.

-They may be asked to replace HVAC equipment or a water heater.
+A seller may be asked to replace HVAC equipment or a water heater.
 The buyer may be asked for the house to be repainted.
 Now the homeowner also may be offered the option to give the iBuyer a cash credit at closing in lieu of actually making the repairs.
 This number may be significant and surprising to the seller.
 This may greatly reduce their net proceeds.
 There is a price for convenience.

 All about “IBuyers”, Open Door, Offer Pad